Detective Fashion: Who Wore it Best?

 Unlike most hardworking, real-life detectives who dress for the job, many of their book and TV counterparts spend a lot of time in the public eye, running around chasing suspects in expensive leather jackets and killer heels.
 And then there are others, including my odd-couple sleuths Summer Smythe, an impulsive twenty-something, and Dorothy Westin, a practical seventy-something, who might consider upping their fashion games.
 (Truth: the most fashionable character in FASHIONABLY LATE is a 6-year-old with a subscription to Vogue.)
 With that said, here we go:

 Those Seventies Guys: Okay, so maybe the 70s weren’t known for fabulous male fashion.
 Kojak with the lollipops, Columbo with his rumpled trenchcoat, and Jim Rockford with the crazy-plaid sportcoats (you rocked anyway, Jimbo!).
-But the real-life Columbo cleaned up rather well for the Academy Awards with costume designer Edith Head:

 Nancy, Nancy, Nancy: Let’s get this hem straight: No one puts the teen queen detective in a fashion corner.
 She dressed impeccably and appropriately for every occasion, from speeding after crooks in that cute roadster to her equestrienne pursuits to being trapped in attics.
 But sometimes, well…her tastes ran a little on the boring side: